Scimon/p6-Trait-Env/README.md

 Defaults can be set using the standard `is default` trait or the `:default` key.
 Note that for Positional attributes only the `:default` key works.

-Positional attribute will use the attribute name (after coercing) as the prefix for scan %*ENV for.
-Any keys starting with that prefix will be order by the key name lexically and their values put into the attribute.
+Positional attributes will use the attribute name (after coercing) as the prefix to scan %*ENV for.
+Any keys starting with that prefix will be ordered by the key name lexically and their values put into the attribute.

 AUTHOR
 ======